-Last month took me and some friends through Northern Europe, mainly through Latvia, but also to Sweden and Denmark.
+Recently, some friends and I went on a trip through Northern Europe, mainly through Latvia, but also to Sweden and Denmark.
 We bookended our trip in Riga on the weekends, but during the week we took a Tallink ferry to Stockholm, and then we flew to Copenhagen.

 Arriving in Copenhagen at 8:15am on a Thursday morning required us to leave for Stockholm’s Arlanda Airport at an even more ungodly 4:30am.
 Once in Copenhagen, we took our luggage on the train several stops towards the Generator Hostel, where we would be staying.